erickfis/autoOne_regression/texts.md

 There are 02 data points on the far end of the observed data which 01 observations each.
 For this exercise, we are assuming them to be outliers.

-Because those points could be highly influential points and could leverage predictive models.
-Therefore, we are removing them.
+If there was outliers among the observations we would remove them because outliers could be highly influential points and could leverage predictive models.

 ## Log transformation on prices